 - Complete MIT Medical’s Case Information Form.
 The form will give you more detailed instructions on your required isolation period.

-- If you have had no fever for 24 hours and any symptoms are mild and improving, you may end the isolation period after 5 full days.
-You must continue to wear a mask around others in all settings for an additional 5 days.
+- If you have been fever-free for at least 24 hours and any other, remaining symptoms are mild and improving, you may leave isolation after 5 full days.

 - Do not test with MIT’s testing program for 90 days.
 This CDC recommendation is due to the high rate of non-infectious viral shedding, which MIT’s highly sensitive PCR testing will pick up.
 If you become symptomatic between your positive test and the 90-day mark, consult with MIT Medical or your regular healthcare provider.